ExistentialEnso/fed2-bot/readme.md

 # Thorne's Fed2 Bot

-This is a Node-powered bot that hauls commodities between planets belonging to a planet owner in the MUD [Federation II](https://www.federation2.com).
+Built for the MUD [Federation II](https://federation2.com), this is a Node-powered bot that hauls commodities between planets belonging to a planet owner.

 This is currently setup to work with my star system and would require minor code changes to work for others needs.